vstinner/unicode_book/good_practices.rst

 Rules
 -----

-To limit/avoid issues with Unicode, try to follow the following rules:
+To limit or avoid issues with Unicode, try to follow these rules:

- * decode all bytes data (eg. keyboard strokes, files, data received from the network, ...) as early as possible
+ * decode all bytes data as early as possible: keyboard strokes, files, data received from the network, ...
- * encode back Unicode to bytes as late as possible (eg. write text to a file, log a message, send data to the network, ...)
+ * encode back Unicode to bytes as late as possible: write text to a file, log a message, send data to the network, ...
  * always store and manipulate text as character strings
- * if you have to encode text and you can choose the encoding, prefer UTF-8 because it is able to encode all Unicode 6.0 characters and it is a good compromise in size.
+ * if you have to encode text and you can choose the encoding: prefer the :ref:`UTF-8` encoding.
+   It is able to encode all Unicode 6.0 characters (including :ref:`non-BMP characters <bmp>`), has no endian issue, and is well support by most programs.

 Unicode support levels
 ----------------------